 To protect themselves and their unborn child, a pregnant woman should follow NHTSA recommendations for seat belt placement.

 Car accidents can permanently change the course of a victim’s life.
 Unfortunately, insurance companies attempt to settle a claim with an offer that won’t cover the cost of treatment, let alone missed work and reduced future earning opportunities.
-To get the compensation you deserve and resolve your claim, contact the lawyers at Trantolo & Trantolo today.
+To get the compensation you deserve and resolve your claim, contact the Connecticut car accident lawyer at Trantolo & Trantolo today.